iainquayle/birch/construct.md

 type OptionInt = u32?
 Short hand for the result type will be supported with a ! between the return type and the error type.

-### generics

-generics will be a thing, but the syntax and their construction in language is not yet decided.

-there will be an opaque type of generic, which will take the place of traits and typeclasses. these will allow for the passing of types, with some functions paired that can take in that type. once these types are passed in, their members will only be accessible by the functions, as only the functions will know what the type is.

 ## functions

 Functions only take one argument, and return one value.